ForgeEssentials/LegacyFE2/README.md

 <hr>
 Recoding is a slow process and will take time.
 We request for your cooperation in being patient.

-If you wish to compile/work on FE yourself you may fork this repo and run 'gradlew build' in the folder you forked this repo to.
+If you wish to compile/work on FE yourself you may fork this repo and run 'gradlew setupDevWorkspace' in the folder you forked this repo to.

-#### there is a good reason for issues on this project being disabled.
-Please use JIRA
+#### There is a good reason for issues on this project being disabled.
+Please use JIRA for feature requests.
 #### http://jira.forgeessentials.com/browse/FE